Hiring & Training Consultants

 1. One-on One Support: writing consultants are trained to facilitate conversation about your writing at any stage of the process, whether in person or online

 2. Classroom Work: writing consultants are trained to be able to support writers in a classroom setting by being prepared to A) work one-on-one or B) facilitate small groups.

 3. Group Facilitation: writing consultants are trained to facilitate small writing groups, which are made up of individuals writing group papers together, conducting peer review, or are working through brainstorming topics together

 Additional Professional Development

-Every consultant must learn the core of what we do at the Writing Center; some, however, are encouraged to exercise their personal ambition and achieve a higher-impact learning and professional experiences.
+Every consultant must learn the core of what we do at the Writing Center.
+Additionally, consultants are encouraged to exercise their personal ambition and achieve higher-impact learning through other professional experiences.

 - Attend and/or Present at a Conference -- the Fred Meijer Center for Writing and Michigan Authors values the conference experience.
 We actively encourage our staff to attend at least one conference per year (we fund their attendance to the MiWCA conference), and we try to assist our consultants' efforts in presenting as often as they can.